mencargo/42/README.md

 # 42 cheat sheet

-The basics to start swimmig, written as a reference guide with some usefull stuff for the code pool
+The basics to start swimmig, written as a reference guide with some useful stuff for the code pool

 # ZSH (~/.zshrc)